odkr/pandoc-refheadstyle/README.rst

 pandoc-refheadstyle
 ===================

-``pandoc-refheadstyle`` sets a custom style for the reference section header, but only if the metadata field ``reference-section-title`` has been set to a non-empty value.
+``pandoc-refheadstyle`` sets a custom style for the reference section header, that is, if the metadata field ``reference-section-title`` has been set to a non-empty value.

 By default, the reference section header will be assigned the custom style 'Bibliography Heading'.
-But you can change what style is assigned by setting the metadata field ``reference-header-style`` to the name of a style of your choice.
+But you can assign another style by setting the metadata field ``reference-header-style`` to the name of a style of your choice.
 If the style does not exist, it will be created.

 See the `manual page <man/pandoc-refheadstyle.rst>`_ for more details.

-If you are using `Pandoc <https://www.pandoc.org/>`_ 2.0 or newer, you may want to use `pandoc-refheadstyle.lua
+If you are using `Pandoc <https://www.pandoc.org/>`_ 2.0 or newer, you will want to use `pandoc-refheadstyle.lua
 <https://github.com/odkr/pandoc-refheadstyle.lua>`_ instead; it's
 easier to install and faster.